orionsbelt11/orionsbelt11.github.io/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Currently, I’m a data team lead at Fraym, a start-up that analyzes population change through satellite imagery and machine learning.
-I use this blog to share personal projects and things I’m learning about data analysis and visualization.
-As a self-taught coder and data analyst, I learned most of what I know from reading blogs and articles of random people on the internet who were kind enough to share their projects with the world.
-This blog is my attempt to give back to that community.
+ Hi!
+I’m Orion 👋 I use data and maps to understand the world.
+Currently, I’m a data team lead at Fraym, a start-up that analyzes population change through surveys, satellites, and machine learning.
+I write data-driven stories about foreign policy, sports, and pretty much anything I can put on a map.
+I also share the occasional how-to tutorial on R programming and data visualization.

-  - I work primarily in R (tidyverse mostly), QGIS and Figma.
-  - I’m not the world’s best coder so nothing I share here should be viewed as a “best practice”
-  - Before moving into data analytics I studied Arabic and worked as a journalist in the Middle East
-  - I live in Washington, DC with my wife and daughter

 show_outro: false
 outro: |